NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 The easiest way to install this controller is to utilize the Arduino IDE library manager, or through a package manager such as PlatformIO.
 Otherwise, simply download this controller and extract its files into a `Simple-Hydroponics-Arduino` folder in your Arduino custom libraries folder, typically found in your `[My ]Documents\Arduino\libraries` folder (Windows), or `~/Documents/Arduino/libraries/` folder (Linux/OSX).

 From there, you can make a local copy of one of the examples based on the kind of system setup you want to use.
 If you are unsure of which, we recommend the full system example, as it contains all the necessary code to make a fully configurable system without any code modification necessary.
-Other examples can also be used if a more lean install is desired, at the cost of functionality.
+Other examples can also be used if a more lean install is desired.

 ### Header Defines